ralucaa/PSD3-sem2/README.md

 Before pushing, run "ant test" as above, and check the reports to make sure you haven't made things worse.

 After pushing, go to Jenkins and hit "build now".
 When it's done, check the reports again at http://hoved.dcs.gla.ac.uk:8080/job/TeamKMainBuild/ws/osgi/jbehave/view/reports.html (there are slight differences in the build environment there).
-If it broke, revert your change.
+If it broke, try using "Workspace -> Wipe Out Current Workspace" and build again.
+If this doesn't help, revert your change.

 ----